chradajan/ClashBot/README.md

 # ClashBot

-ClashBot is a Discord bot that helpes moderate servers dedicated to Clash Royale clans.
+ClashBot is a Discord bot that helps moderate servers dedicated to Clash Royale clans.
 - Manages server roles
 - Tracks daily participation in river races.
 - Tracks river race match wins/losses for each member of the clan.